DA-ITN/draft-akhavain-moussa-ai-network/draft-akhavain-moussa-ai-network.md

 It is worth noting that the DA-ITN’s Control Plane is not constrained by specific protocol stacks.
 Instead, it provides a flexible connectivity and coordination infrastructure upon which various AI-related protocols—such as Agent-to-Agent (A2A), Model Control Protocol (MCP), or AI Coordination Protocol (ACP)—can operate.
 Regardless of the protocol used, implementations must meet the core DA-ITN requirements, including timely information exchange, flexible descriptor encapsulation, support for multi-model and multi-domain environments, and robust security and privacy protections.
 The DA-ITN is also designed to support both centralized and decentralized modes of operation, offering high adaptability across different deployment contexts.

+It’s also important to clarify that the Intelligence Layer encompasses all previously mentioned DA-ITN core functions, along with any additional intelligence required to support the full range of DA-ITN services.
+The term “Intelligence Layer” is intentionally broad to allow flexibility in its design and contents.
+Nonetheless, its role is clearly defined: it serves as a functional layer that interfaces with other DA-ITN components through the control plane, data plane, and OAM plane to fulfill its responsibilities.

 ## Data Plane

-On the other hand, the Data Plane of the DA-ITN provides support for mobility management and intelligent scheduling, enabling the dynamic creation of rendezvous points where data, queries, models, and compute infrastructure can be brought together with minimal latency and overhead.
+On the other hand, the Data Plane of the DA-ITN provides support for mobility management and intelligent scheduling, enabling the dynamic creation of rendezvous points where data, queries, models, agents, and compute infrastructure can be brought together with minimal latency and overhead.
 Thanks to its infrastructure-agnostic nature, the DA-ITN leverages existing communication networks—such as those offered by 6G or edge service providers—as tools to enable model mobility, data mobility, and agent-to-agent coordination.
 This capability is essential for supporting scenarios where mobility or geographical dispersion of resources would otherwise lead to performance degradation or inefficiency.

+The construction of the Data Plane may fall under the responsibility of the DA-ITN core or Intelligence Layer, which would orchestrate the necessary resources from the DA-ITN Enabler block to build the required structure.
+Alternatively, the Enabler block itself may possess sufficient intelligence to autonomously construct the Data Plane as needed.

 ## Operation and Management Plane (OAM)